tvdboom/ATOM/README.md

 		- 'PA' for Passive Aggressive
 		- 'SGD' for Stochastic Gradient Descent
 		- 'MLP' for Multilayer Perceptron
-* **metric: string, optional (default='F1' or 'MSE')**
+	+ metric: string, optional (default=None)
 	Metric on which the pipeline fits the models.
+If None, the default option is selected depending on the task's type.
 Possible values are (case insensitive):
 		+ For binary and multiclass classification or regression:
 			- 'max_error'
 			- 'R2'
 			- 'MAE' for Mean Absolute Error
-		- 'MSE' for Mean Squared Error
+			- 'MSE' for Mean Squared Error (default)
 			- 'MSLE' for Mean Squared Log Error
 		+ Only binary classification:
 			- 'Precision'
 			- 'Recall'
 			- 'Accuracy'
-		- 'F1'
+			- 'F1' (default)
 			- 'Jaccard'
 			- 'AUC' for Area Under Curve
-		- 'LogLoss' for binary cross-entropy
-* **successive_halving: bool, optional (default=False)**
+	+ successive_halving: bool, optional (default=False)
 	Fit the pipeline using a successive halving approach, that is, fitting the model on 1/N of the data, where N stands for the number of models still in the pipeline.
 After this, the best half of the models are selected for the next iteration.
 This process is repeated until only one model is left.
-* **skip_iter: int, optional (default=0)**
+	+ skip_iter: int, optional (default=0)
 	Skip n last iterations of the successive halving.
-* **max_iter: int, optional (default=15)**
+	+ max_iter: int, optional (default=15)
 	Maximum number of iterations of the BO.
-* **max_time: int, optional (default=inf)**
+	+ max_time: int, optional (default=inf)
 	Maximum time allowed for the BO (in seconds).
-* **eps: float, optional (default=1e-08)**
+	+ eps: float, optional (default=1e-08)
 	Minimum hyperparameter distance between two consecutive steps in the BO.
-* **batch_size: int, optional (default=1)**
+	+ batch_size: int, optional (default=1)
-Size of the batch in which the objective is evaluated
+	Size of the batch in which the objective is evaluated.
-* **init_points: int, optional (default=5)**
+	+ init_points: int, optional (default=5)
 	Initial number of random tests of the BO.
 If 1, the model is fitted on the default hyperparameters of the package.
-* **plot_bo: bool, optional (default=False)**
+	+ plot_bo: bool, optional (default=False)
 	Wether to plot the BO's progress as it runs.
-* **cv: bool, optional (default=3)**
+	+ cv: bool, optional (default=3)
-    + if 1, randomly split the set to a train and validation set and fit and score the BO's selected model on them
+		- if 1, randomly split the set to a train and validation set and fit and score the BO's selected model on them
-    + if >1, perform a k-fold cross validation on the training set and score the BO as the output
+		- if >1, perform a k-fold cross validation on the training set and score the BO as the output
-* **bagging: int, optional (default=None)**
+	+ bagging: int, optional (default=None)
 	Number of bootstrapped samples to use for bagging.
 If None, no bagging is performed.

 ATOM methods (utilities)